How to Create a Community Revitalization and Investment Authority (CRIA)

 - Notice of informational meeting to property owners and residents (via mail and authority website post at least 10 days prior to meeting)

-- Draft Plan made available to public and each property owner
+- Draft Plan made available to public and each property owner at an informational meeting at least 30 days prior to Notice of 1st public hearing

 - Document and review comments